Covid-19 Protocols: Wear a mask, maintain social distancing, and be respectful of others. Aloha, Hawaii State Parks

 ʻAkaka Falls State Park

-UPDATE: 11/25/20 - ʻAkaka Falls State Park is OPEN.
-The gates will remain CLOSED.
+UPDATE: 4/7/21 - ʻAkaka Falls State Park is OPEN.
+Starting the April 7, 2021 the gates will be resume regular opening and closing.
+Gate hours will be 8:00am to 5:00pm.
 Entrance fee of $5 for non-residents, even those parked outside of the gates.
 Paid parking and/or entrance fees are required for non-residents.
-See information below for how to pay over the phone.
-The trail will be one-way to promote social distancing please follow posted signage.

 Individuals – Walk-In